amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(1) - Constant time

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mnv6sV-Ih8s?rel=0&start=520" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 `O(1)` describes algorithms that take the same amount of time to compute regardless of the input size.

 For instance, if a function takes the identical time to process ten elements as well as 1 million items, then we say that it has a constant growth rate or `O(1)`.
 Let’s see some cases.

+Examples of constant runtime algorithms:
+Find if an item on the array is even or odd.
+Check if an item on an array is null
+Print the first element from a list
+Find a value on a map

+For our discussion, we are going to implement the first and last example.

 ## Odd or Even